matthewgarrison/Reddit-probability-bot/README.md

 In addition, you can use these flags:

-* `--nb`: no breakdown of your rolls is provided and increases the maximum number of dice you can roll at once to 1000
+* `--nb`: no breakdown of your rolls is provided and the maximum number of dice you can roll at once is increased to 1000

-* `--s`: sorts the breakdown of your results (descending)
+* `--s`: sorts the breakdown of the dice rolls (descending)

+* `--a`: calculates the average result of the dice rolls

 ### !flip